Cobord/TypeSafe_Tensors/README.md

-# Type safe neural network architectures
+# Type-safe Tensors & Network architectures

 This is framework for pure functional tensor processing, implemented in Idris 2.
 It
 * Is **type-safe**: indexing and contractions fail at compile time if types do not match